djplaner/memex/docs/sense/Python/exploring-australian-curriculum.md

 Early explorations of the the [[australian-curriculum]].
 Taking a CSV download and using one or two Python data visualisation tools.

+Early thoughts

+- Datasette and sqlite-utils useful for exploring/creating the data
+- Streamlit might be easy way to share - at least to start

 ## Cleaning data to sqlite-utils and Datasette

 Following the [cleaning data tutorial](https://datasette.io/tutorials/clean-data) from DataSette to convert the Excel spreadsheet provided into a database.
 The spreadsheet contains multiple sheets.